rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 **A user accessing the Admin UI dashboard**

 By default the dashboard can be accessed over an HTTPS connection on port [8080](https://localhost:8080).
 You can provide the cockroach binary with a server certificate for the HTTPS connection.
 If the ApplicationName property is used in the Postgres connection sting, then the dashboard will split the query latency per connection.
-Some tools like IntelliJ IDEA will identify itself with the ApplicationName in the connection string.
+Some tools like [IntelliJ IDEA](https://www.cockroachlabs.com/docs/stable/intellij-idea.html) will identify itself with the ApplicationName in the connection string.
 This makes debugging and analysis a lot easier.
 By default users are created without a password.
 You have to create a password for every user / system that has authorized access to the dashboard.
 The same user account is used for querying the system and accessing the dashboard.
-Once authenticated, the user can only see information about the databases it was granted access to.
+Once authenticated, the user can only see information about the databases he was granted access to.

 **A database node joining a cluster**